Iskandeur/lawa-tu/README.md

 ### Deleted Notes (Local -> Keep)

-**New Behavior (Automatic Remote Cleanup):**
-*   **Local Deletion Detection:** If a note exists remotely but has no corresponding local file (and is not in trash), the script assumes it was deleted locally.
-*   **Automatic Remote Cleanup:** The script automatically moves such notes to trash in Google Keep during the PULL phase.
-*   This ensures both locations stay synchronized when notes are deleted locally.

 **Manual Deletion Methods:**
 *   **Preferred Method:** Delete or trash the note directly in Google Keep.
 The next pull phase of the script will then delete the corresponding local Markdown file as an orphan.
 *   **Alternative:** Move the local Markdown file into the `KeepVault/Trashed/` directory.
 The next push phase will detect the file in the Trashed directory and trash the corresponding note in Google Keep.
 The subsequent pull phase will ensure the local file remains in `KeepVault/Trashed/`.
-*   **Simple Deletion:** Delete the local `.md` file directly.
-The script will automatically trash the corresponding note in Google Keep during the next sync.
+*   **Local Deletion:** If you delete a local `.md` file directly, you should manually delete the corresponding note in Google Keep as well, as the sync algorithm no longer automatically handles this case.

-**Important Notes:**
-*   Notes already in trash (either locally or remotely) are not affected by automatic cleanup.
-*   The automatic cleanup only affects active notes that have been deleted locally.
-*   Always run sync operations regularly to keep both locations in sync.

 ## Potential Flaws and Limitations (Code Audit Findings)